How to Become a Public Health Nurse

 - $350 renewal fee

 Currently, there is no exact career outlook data for public health nurses.
-According to the BLS, in 2019 there were 3,059,800 Registered Nurses in the United States.
-By 2028, there will be a need for an additional 371,500 nurses, which is a projected growth of 12%.
-With the aging population, this number is expected to be even higher.
+According to the BLS, in 2022, there were 3,172,500 RNs in the United States.
+By 2032, there will be a need for an additional 177,400 nurses, which is a projected growth of 6%.

-There is an increasing need for nurses throughout the United States and this number will only continue to rise.
+The aging population and nursing shortage are creating an increasing need for nurses throughout the United States, and this number will only continue to rise.

 What are the Continuing Education Requirements for a Public Health Nurse?